 The lodgings accommodate from 5 to 9 guest comfortably, and there’s enough space to put away your belongings.
 There’s comfortable furniture in the living room where you can also find a flat-screen TV with cable, and DVD - let’s not forget the high-speed internet!
 The kitchen is beautiful and fully equipped with a dining space to enjoy your meals.
 You can also head out to the private deck and/or balcony where you’ll find a grill - some have an outdoor kitchen and mini fridge - and breathtaking views of Osoyoos Lake, vineyards, and orchards.
 That’s not all!
 Some home and condo rentals offer an in-suite washer and dryer, iron and ironing board, air conditioning, local phone, and parking.

-The hot summers and subsequently mild winters offer a perfect environment for a variety of recreational activities.
+What to See & Do - The hot summers and subsequently mild winters offer a perfect environment for a variety of recreational activities.
 The South Okanagan Grasslands is a protected area that features a unique variety of flora and fauna, as well as opportunities for horseback riding, fishing, and hiking.
 The Nk’Mip Desert & Heritage Center offers visitors a chance to explore the rich heritage of Osoyoos.
-Aside from that, the accommodations can be within walking distance from amusement parks and other attractions.
+Aside from that, the accommodations are within walking distance from amusement parks and other attractions.

 The town is small enough that getting around on foot or bike is suitable.
 As with most destinations in the Okanagan, getting around by car is the best way to see all the sights.